Generative Modeling via Kernelized Stochastic Interpolants: Experimental Details

-\paragraph{Scattering Spectra.} The scattering spectra model exploits cross-scale dependencies by considering the covariances between wavelet transform moduli of the field.
-To reduce the number of coefficients, these covariances are themselves compressed in a wavelet basis.
-A field of size $d$ is thus described with $O(\log(d)^3)$ low-degree functions with small variance that capture moments of multiscale processes up to order four.
+\paragraph{Scattering Spectra.} The scattering spectra model exploits cross-scale dependencies by considering the covariances between wavelet transform moduli of the field, compressed in a wavelet basis.
+A field of size $d$ is described with $O(\log(d)^3)$ low-degree functions that capture moments of multiscale processes up to order four.

-For the S\&P time series, we follow~\citet{morel2024path} and use $J = 8$ dyadic scales, leading to a model of $P=217$ coefficients.\\ For two dimensional physical fields, we follow~\citet{cheng2024scattering} and use $J=6$ dyadic scales and $L=4$ orientations, yielding $P=6803$ coefficients.
+For the S\&P time series, we follow~\citet{morel2024path} and use $J = 8$ dyadic scales, leading to $P=217$ coefficients.
+For two-dimensional physical fields, we follow~\citet{cheng2024scattering} and use $J=6$ dyadic scales and $L=4$ orientations, yielding $P=6803$ coefficients.
+In both cases, the scattering transform is computed with the Morlet wavelet~\citep{morlet1982wavea,morlet1982waveb}.
+Feature gradients $\nabla\phi_p(x)$ are computed via automatic differentiation.